-Chasing Tails offers affordable vaccination services during our mobile vaccination clinics.
+Chasing Tails gives back to the Bryan/College Station community by offering affordable vaccination services during our mobile vaccination clinics.
 These clinics take place once a month throughout the Bryan/College Station area.

 The following additional services are also available: